How to Apply to the Washington, D.C. Program

 The College reserves the right to withdraw this offering if it fails to generate sufficient enrollment.
 Participants should be guided by this policy when making travel arrangements.
 Emerson College is an equal opportunity, affirmative action institution.

 In order to pursue a course of study at a U.S. institution of higher education, you need to maintain an appropriate immigration status.
-Please consult with David Griffin, Director of International Study and External Programs.
+Please consult with David Griffin, Director of Education Abroad and Domestic Programs.